Extended Day Options

 In support of parents who commute for work, Key School offers free Before School Care for Key students in Kindergarten through Grade 4, weekdays beginning at 7:30 a.m., each day school is in session.

-Prospective families interested in detail can contact Director of Enrollment and Outreach Tom Rossini, firstname.lastname@example.org.
+Prospective families interested in more details can contact Director of Enrollment and Outreach Tom Rossini, email@example.com.

-Key-Wee, Pre-School and Pre-Kindergarten families may opt for the full day program by extending their children's day from 12 noon until 3:00 p.m.
-2, 3 or 5 days a week.
+Key-Wee, Pre-School and Pre-Kindergarten families may opt for the full day program by extending their children's day from 12:00 noon until 3:00 p.m. two, three or five days a week.
 Students who stay at Key beyond noon, remain in their classroom, with their classroom teachers until the After School Program begins.
 Cost details are available under Tuition and Fees.

 The After School Program provides students in First, Lower and Middle Schools with an age-appropriate variety of indoor and outdoor activities including art, sports, music, storytelling, drama, and dance until 5:30 p.m. each day school is in session.